What Is Endovenous Radiofrequency Ablation?

 The results of the endovenous radiofrequency ablation treatment are usually visible within a week or two after treatment, at which point symptoms tend to subside as well.
 Ninety-seven percent of patients were well-satisfied with the results of their endovenous radiofrequency ablation one year after treatment.

-Recovery From Endovenous Radiofrequency Ablation
+What Is Recovery Like From Endovenous Radiofrequency Ablation?

 After the radiofrequency procedure, patients may experience mild bruising and swelling in the treated area, but are usually able to return to regular activities shortly after treatment.
 In most cases, patients will be required to wear compression garments for several weeks to promote healing and relieve any symptoms of swelling and bruising.